How Long Does Editing A Book Take?

 The best way to understand the editorial process is to begin with traditional book publishing.

-When a publisher is preparing a book for publication, the manuscript will undergo three key editorial stages:
+When a publisher is preparing a book for publication, the manuscript will undergo three key stages in the editorial process:

 - Developmental editing.